Refinance Punjab National Bank Student Loans in the U.S.

 Can You Refinance Punjab National Bank Student Loans in the U.S.?

-You are the holder of a legal visa and you have a job.
-Why is it then still so hard to get your student loan refinanced?
+If you are the holder of a legal visa and you have a job, why is it then still so hard to get your student loan refinanced?

 The U.S. Government Grants Most Student Loans